jjkasper/jjkasper/README.md

 - 👋 Hi, I’m @jjkasper
-- 👀 I’m interested in anything, maybe everything
+- 👀 I’m interested in anything, maybe everything, but often nothing
 - 🌱 I’m currently learning quantum physics, encaustic painting, and trans-temporal object manipulation
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me ... email me at jjkasper@bluecollective.com